prk-2023/rust_tutorials/2025/AsyncProgramming/the_async_book.md

 as well as ergonomic for many uses.
 Async also has a concept called cancellation and supports many different flavours of concurrency (expressed using constructs including `spawn` and its variations `join`, `select`, `for_each_concurrent` ..)
-These allow composable and reusable implementations of concepts like timeouts, pauses and throttling.
+These allow composeble and reusable implementations of concepts like timeouts, pauses and throttling.

 In Short Async programming allows you to achieve concurrency without the overhead of managing multiple threads, making the program more efficient and optimal usage of CPU, achieving high level of concurrency in